khankamolk/ios101-prework/README.md

   - Widget feature: Users can directly view their to-do lists as a widget on their homescreen.
 - Instagram
   - Chat history: Users can search for old messages in chat.
-  - Users can also see past shared posts/photos in their cha.t
+  - Users can also see past shared posts/photos in their chat.
 - TikTok
   - Watch history: Addresses the pain point users face when unintentionally refreshing their page.
   - Blue search comment feature: Users can easily view relevant content.